Forming a US LLC from Brazil: Complete Guide (2026)

 └── Brazilian LTDA or S.A. (local operations, employees)

-The structure is well-documented in Brazilian startup ecosystems.
-Law firms in São Paulo (e.g., Pinheiro Neto, Mattos Filho, TozziniFreire) specialize in assembling these arrangements.
-Accelerators like Endeavor and Y Combinator's Latin American cohorts commonly use this pattern.
+If you are raising: São Paulo firms like Pinheiro Neto, Mattos Filho, and TozziniFreire specialize in assembling these structures.
+Y Combinator's Latin American cohorts and Endeavor-backed startups commonly use this pattern.

 Brazilian LTDA vs US LLC: Structural Comparison

-MEI (Microempreendedor Individual) is a simplified Brazilian business structure for individuals earning up to R$81,000/year.
-The monthly tax (DAS-MEI) is approximately R$75.90/month, covering INSS, ISS, and ICMS.
-It is the lowest-friction option for Brazilian founders with modest domestic revenue.
-It does not provide US banking or Stripe US access.
+MEI (Microempreendedor Individual) is the simplest Brazilian business structure: up to R$81,000/year, R$75.90/month tax covering INSS, ISS, and ICMS.
+Lowest friction for modest domestic revenue.
+No US banking or Stripe US access.

-LTDA (Sociedade Limitada) is the Brazilian equivalent of an LLC — limited liability, flexible management structure, no minimum capital.
-For a founder serving only Brazilian customers in BRL, a LTDA is simpler than a US LLC and avoids cross-border compliance entirely.
+LTDA (Sociedade Limitada) is the Brazilian equivalent of an LLC.
+Limited liability, flexible management, no minimum capital.
+For a founder serving only Brazilian customers in BRL, a LTDA is simpler and avoids cross-border compliance entirely.

-The US LLC is the right structure when the founder's revenue is primarily in USD, customers are outside Brazil, and US banking or US payment processing is operationally necessary.
-It is not inherently "better" than a Brazilian entity — it serves a different operational purpose.
+The US LLC makes sense when revenue is primarily in USD, customers are outside Brazil, and US banking or payment processing is operationally necessary.
+It is not inherently better than a Brazilian entity.
+It serves a different purpose.

 The Full Compliance Map

-Six separate filing obligations across two countries.
-This is the structural cost of operating a US LLC from Brazil without a tax treaty to simplify the interaction between the two tax systems.
+Six filing obligations across two countries.
+That is the structural cost of operating a US LLC from Brazil without a tax treaty to simplify things.

 FAQ